How to Avoid Filing For Bankruptcy if You Are Under 30

 Bankruptcy Will Not Discharge Student Loans or Recent Income Taxes

 If the debt you're having trouble paying includes student loans or recent income taxes, keep in mind that bankruptcy will not discharge either one.
-Student loans are completely exempt and the only income taxes that could possibly qualify are those more than three years old.
+Student loans are exempt and the only income taxes that could possibly qualify are those more than three years old.
 So before starting bankruptcy proceedings, make a list of other debts that could qualify.

 Dischargeable debts may include: